postmanlabs/labs-docs/src/pages/docs/postman/launching-postman/collaboration.md

 ### Usage limit

-You can check the number of requests you've shared within the Postman app as well as in the web dashboard.
+You can check your usage limits within the Postman app as well as in the web dashboard.
 Free users can select the drop-down menu to the right of **Upgrade** in the app.
 Paid users can access the menu by selecting your team name.

-The usage menu allows you to review limits for shared requests and history, mocks, monitors, and public documentation.
+The usage menu allows you to review limits for APIs, shared requests and history, mocks, monitors, and public documentation.
 Click **Resource Usage** to view your usage period.

 [![usage info](https://assets.postman.com/postman-docs/Screen Shot 2019-11-11 at 5.38.16 PM.png)](https://assets.postman.com/postman-docs/Screen Shot 2019-11-11 at 5.38.16 PM.png)